-Lauren is currently undertaking the Producing Masters at the National Film and Television School.
+Lauren Taylor Gee (she/her) is a producer and director, currently studying at the National Film and Television School.

 FILM